Friday, April 03, 2026

 You Go Uruguay

 The title of this "post" alludes to a Groucho Marx joke which I will not explain or contextualize because I know you don't care.
 And you know what?
 It hurts.
 Another thing you don't care about is a certain kind of coincidence I like.
 "Like" is a strong word.
 Anyway, I'm going to tell you about it.
 So, I was reading in this Witold Gombrowicz book about his reaction to the works of Simone Weil, and I was thinking, I don't know anything about Simone Weil.
 And then I watched a Godard movie the same day and a character repeatedly brought up Simone Weil!
-When I emailed Megan with this exciting news, I put an extra L in Weil... that's just how little I know about Simone Weil, which is just an extra detail especially for you not to care about.
+When I emailed Megan with this exciting news, I put an extra L in Weil... that's just how little I know about Simone Weil, which is just a bonus detail especially for you not to care about.
 Later that day, or maybe it was the next day, my brother told me that he had purchased one of my books from a used book store, and he texted me a photo of the inscription, in which I had praised the previous owner of the book to the high heavens.
 You wouldn't believe how lovingly I inscribed this book.
 My brother was incensed that the guy had ditched it.
 Though the the book was inscribed to him using his first name alone, I am almost 100% sure I know who the guy is, though I was surprised by how seemingly devoted I was to him at one time, or maybe I just tend to gush.
 I wondered to myself with my simple childlike brain, gee, where is that guy now?
 Whatever happened to him?
 So I looked him up, and he moved to Uruguay some years ago.
 I wasn't mad to begin with, but if I had been, how could I have stayed that way?
 I wouldn't pack up any books by me if I were moving to Uruguay!
 Okay.
 We're not to the end of this story yet!
 So then I picked up Gombrowicz again and he's taking a little trip on a boat, during which (from the translation by Lillian Vallee) "we practically reach the green shores of Uruguay."
 Now, I bet you think those are all the things you're not going to care about.
 But there's more!
 Here's where the ouroboros comes in.
 So!
 As you may not care about recalling, the diary of Witold Gombrowicz is an official Million Dollar Book Club selection.
 All right!
 Here's the thing... the guy who unceremoniously (I assume... or maybe there was a ceremony!) dumped my lushly inscribed book before moving to Uruguay is the editor of one of our future Million Dollar Book Club selections!
 (We have a list.)
 Or I should say he was the editor of one of our former future Million Dollar Book Club selections, for I immediately made a motion, which was seconded and passed (as there are just two of us) for him to be crossed off all of our lists until the end of time.
 I wasn't mad, but it was what Witold Gombrowicz would have done.
 Half his diary consists of taking stuff like that personally!

 Sunday, March 01, 2026